 History is obtained by interviewing family members, caregivers, and friends.
 It can determine whether the change in mental status is recent and is distinct from any baseline dementia (see Table: Differences Between Delirium and Dementia*).
 The history helps distinguish a mental disorder from delirium.
 Mental disorders, unlike delirium, almost never cause inattention or fluctuating consciousness, and onset of mental disorders is nearly always subacute.

-History should also include use of alcohol and illicit, OTC, and prescription drugs, focusing particularly on drugs with CNS effects and on new additions, discontinuations, or changes in dose, including overdosing.
+History should also include use of alcohol and all illicit, OTC, and prescription drugs, focusing particularly on drugs with anticholinergic and/or other CNS effects and on new additions, discontinuations, or changes in dose, including overdosing.
 Nutritional supplements (eg, herbal products) should also be included.

 Examination, particularly in patients who are not fully cooperative, should focus on the following: